 Give us a call today for a free consultation.
 Based in Van Nuys, our law firm serves clients throughout Greater Los Angeles.

 Repetitive motion injuries, also known as overuse injuries or cumulative trauma injuries, can be very disabling.
 Without proper medical treatment and reasonable allowances by the employer, the injury can lead to permanent nerve damage, chronic pain, lost range of motion or disfigurement.
-Sometimes repetitive motion injuries lead to overuse injury in the other limb from overcompensating, or other compensable consequences such as sleep disorders or complications of surgery.
+Sometimes repetitive motion injuries lead to an overuse injury in the other limb from overcompensating, or other compensable consequences such as sleep disorders or complications of surgery.

 Our attorneys are well-versed in the medical and legal aspects of repetitive motion injuries, including: